threefoldfoundation/www_venturecreator/content/manifesto/index.md

 ![Image](img/manifesto.png#xl#mx-auto)

-<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> We, the citizens of FreeFlow Nation, believe that the world needs a new nation - a global complementary Digital Nation. </span>
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> We believe that the world needs a new nation - a global complementary Digital Nation. </span>
 <br>

 <span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> A nation to complement not replace our existing nations, a nation which has no physical boundaries and which welcomes everyone as a digital citizen.</span>